IntersectMBO/plutus/README.md

 The formalisation requires Agda version 2.5.4.1 or higher.

+## Status

-The formalisation currently covers System F omega with iso recursive
+The formalisation currently covers System F omega with iso-recursive
 types: the core of Plutus Core.
-Progress and preservation have been proven for the language and it is possible to run small examples.
+Progress has been proven.
+Preservation holds inherently and it is possible to run small examples using the evaluator for terms.
 Current work is focused on scaling up the formalisation to full Plutus Core.

+## Structure

 The formalisation is split into three sections.
 Firstly,